rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 ```

 Use pod defintion files to create a new priority class.
 And once a priority
-class is created it can be used within a pod defintion file creating a pod as
+class is created it can be used within a pod definition file creating a pod as
 shown below:

 ```yml